ucsb-dreamlab/twarc/workedex.md

 ## Prepping the Data

 The first step will be to unzip our dataset.
 It should unzip to a txt file titled ids.txt.
 For organizational purposes, we will rename this file nh_ids.txt for Nispey Hussle.
 You can keep the name ids.txt or modify it to fit your needs.
+See [Resources](resources.md) for help on unzipping the txt.gz file.

 There are 11,642,103 ids listed in nh_ids.txt.
 This amount of data is normally great for analysis because it gives us so much to work with.
 However, it also takes a long time to process.
 For this example, we will only be looking at the first 20,000 tweets.
 For ease of use, I have written the python program [subset.py](https://github.com/ucsb-collaboratory/twarc/subset.py) to do this.
 Look at the code documentation for more explanation of what it does and how it works.
 We will title our ouputted file nh_sub_ids.txt.